 The Champlain Bridge has reached the end of its service life.
-It will be replaced with a new bridge and taken down starting in 2020 according to a sustainable development approach.
+It is now replaced with a new bridge and will be taken down starting in 2020 according to a sustainable development approach.
 This major project will last three years and has many components that are detailed in these fact sheets: ENVIRONMENTAL PROTECTION, MATERIAL REUSE and RESEARCH AND DEVELOPMENT.
 Once new space around the former bridge becomes available, the shoreline and the Estacade (which spans the river) will be redeveloped for recreation and commemorative purposes.
 Another component called HERITAGE CHAMPLAIN, will get the community’s creativity involved in this project.

 The Champlain Bridge has reached the end of its service life and will be taken down using a sustainable development approach.
 This is an immense operation that will involve the deconstruction, transportation and reuse of 250,000 tonnes of concrete, 25,000 tonnes of steel, and 12,000 tonnes of asphalt.